What is the Western Australian Jobs Act 2017?

 The Minister for Jobs must provide State Parliament with a report at the end of the financial year on the implementation of the WA Jobs Act and the WAIPS.
 Before five years has passed, the Minister must also review and report to Parliament upon the operation and effectiveness of the WA Jobs Act.

 The WA Jobs Act is underpinned by a set of regulations, which cover WAIPS supply thresholds, exemptions from the requirement from participation plans, and strategic projects.
-These regulations are currently in the drafting process.

 Who does the WA Jobs Act apply to?